herzbube/littlego-usermanual/littlego-usermanual/content/playing-the-game/start-a-new-game/index.md

 - Selecting a handicap sets komi to ½.
 Selecting no handicap sets komi back to the current scoring system's default.
 While a handicap is selected, changing the scoring system has no effect on komi.

 {{< hint type=note >}}
-It is recommended to leave the komi setting alone and let the app manage it automatically.
+It is **strongly** recommended to leave the komi setting alone and let the app manage it automatically.
 When the two players are not of equal strength it is recommended that the stronger player give the weaker player [a handicap](#handicap) instead of adjusting komi.

+Also note that when handicap is given and area scoring is used the app will automatically add 1 compensation point per handicap stone to white's score, so using any komi other than 0 or 0.5 points in a handicap game is likely to gravely skew the final score.
 {{< /hint >}}

 If you *do* decide to adjust komi, then the app offers you the following choices: